London Log: Day 2 - Abbey Road, London Bridge, Sky Garden, Saint Paul's, British Museum and Library

 Oh the thrill of fulfilling a dream!
 Then we walked over by Paul McCartney's house.
 He wasn't up yet.
 I am sure he would have invited us for tea had he been awake. :) (Speaking of tea, our room has Twinning Everyday in our room, and it is the best tea!)

 After this, we had more time since we started so early.
-We had tickets to enter the Sky Garden at 12:45, but they have free walk ups from 7-10 so we go there right at 7 am to take in the amazing view from the 35th floor of the "Walkie Talkie" building without the crowds.
+We had tickets to enter the Sky Garden at 12:45, but they have free walk ups from 7-10.
+We were there right at 7 am so we were the first to take in the amazing view from the 35th floor of the "Walkie Talkie" building without the crowds.
 (I have heard that even with a designated ticket time, there is a line that can take up to 30 minutes.)
 WOW and double WOW!
 It was a clear morning in London and spectacular.

 The new buildings are required to have free green space, but they could not fit it in, so they did it on top of the building!
 (I really want to show you, but the pictures are taking forever to load with the free hotel internet.
 I could pay more, but I don't want to.)